Kyle Sherman

-Kyle Sherman (born March 2, 1994) is an American professional Ten-pin bowler from O'Fallon, Missouri.
+Kyle Sherman (born March 2, 1994) is an American professional ten-pin bowler and bowling broadcaster from O'Fallon, Missouri.
 He currently competes on the PBA Tour.
-He is known for winning the 2019 Storm PBA/PWBA Striking Against Breast Cancer Mixed Doubles with Amanda Greene, and the 2022 PBA Cheetah Championship.
+He is known for winning the 2019 Storm PBA/PWBA Striking Against Breast Cancer Mixed Doubles with Amanda Greene, and the PBA Cheetah Championship at the 2022 PBA World Series of Bowling.

-He is the co-creator of the "Brad and Kyle" YouTube channel along with fellow PBA bowler Brad Miller, who currently has over 150,000 subscribers.
+He is the co-creator of the "Brad and Kyle" YouTube channel along with fellow PBA bowler Brad Miller.
+The channel currently has over 150,000 subscribers.
+On February 10, 2026, Sherman was named lead analyst/color commentator for the CW Sports PBA broadcasts in the 2026 season.
+Later, Sherman was also named analyst for the PBA Tour events carried by CBS Sports Network and CBS.

 He is currently a member of the Storm Bowling and Turbo Grips pro staffs.

 Amateur career

 Sherman bowled for and attended college at Lindenwood University.
 He was a three-time collegiate All-American at Lindenwood, and he won the 2014 Intercollegiate Team Championships title.
 He also won the 2014 Youth Open team Championship, and the Junior World Team Challenge.

 He is a one-time member of the Junior team USA (2015), and a two-time member of Team USA (2020 and 2021).